jjiunnbeh/KeepNotes/README.md

 To run the app:

-## cd to the correct directory
+in the terminal
 ```
+cd KeepNotes
 npm install
 npm run dev
 ```
-then paste the link into your browser.
+then paste the link into your browser